alephgamma/RHCA-study-notes/4_EX380_study_notes.md

 ## 6. `cronjob` Automation

 ### Task
-Configure a cronjob to run a python one-liner.
+Configure a cronjob to run a python one-liner

 ### Requirements
 * Create a new-project: `cronjob-project`
-* Use the service account: `python-sa`
+* Use the ServiceAccount: `python-sa`
 * Use the image: `docker.io/library/python` to get the current timestamp using the one-liner: `python -c 'import datetime as d; print(d.datetime.now())'`
 * Run every 2nd minute
 * History rotating-log limit: `5`

 ### Task breakdown
 6.1.
-Create the project to make the namespace.
+Create the Project (NAMESPACE)
 ```
 oc new-project cronjob-project
 ```
 6.2.
-Create the service account.
+Create the ServiceAccount
 ```
 oc create serviceaccount python-sa -n cronjob-project
 ```
 6.3.
 Get a template...
 There isn't any clear documentation on the process to (manually) create the `command` section.
-Not every human being - even those above average - can parse `args` like BASH into "human-readable" YAML.
+Not every human being - even those above average - can parse `args` like BASH into "human-readable" YAML
 ```
 oc create cronjob --dry-run=client -o=yaml --image=docker.io/library/python --schedule='*/2 * * * *' python-date-test -- python -c 'import platform;print(platform.python_version())'
 ```